isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 2018
 ++++

-- July_: Using BigQuery ML in a shiny app.
+- August_: Using BigQuery ML in a shiny app.

 - July_: First look: BigQuery ML.